-Is Digital Health Coaching for T2D Worth It?
+Is Digital Health Coaching for Type 2 Diabetes Worth It?

 Coverage of the ADA Scientific Sessions is brought to you by the ADA x BT1 Collab.

-But how effective is digital health coaching for people with Type 2 diabetes?
+But how effective is digital health coaching for people with type 2 diabetes (T2D)?
 Prices can vary depending on the company.
 Are they worth the cost?

 Peters: Why Digital Health Coaching is Worth The Cost for Type 2 Diabetes Management

 “How do we best help people with diabetes manage their disease?” asked Peters, who kicked off the discussion.
 She pointed out that no one singular method is enough to help patients with T2D reach their target A1Cs and other diabetes-related goals.
 She mentioned several pillars of diabetes management that, when used in tandem, increase a patient’s success with diabetes.

 - Technology (i.e.glucose meters, continuous glucose monitors, insulin pumps)